api3dao/signed-api/README.md

 pnpm run build
 ```

-Note, that everytime you make a change to a workspace that is used as a dependency of another, you need to rebuild the
+Note, that every time you make a change to a workspace that is used as a dependency of another, you need to rebuild the
 changed package (otherwise you might get weird JS/TS errors).

 ## Versioning and release